-Following this offering, our Chairman and Chief Executive Officer, and entities affiliated with him, will control approximately % of the voting power of our common stock (assuming (i) the midpoint of the price range and the number of shares offered by us in this offering as set forth above remain the same, (ii) no exercise of the underwriters' option to purchase additional shares, (iii) the purchase of \$ million of shares in this offering, (iv) the conversion of certain indebtedness and (v) no purchase of shares of common stock from an existing stockholder pursuant to the put agreement described elsewhere in this prospectus, each as described elsewhere in this prospectus).
+Following this offering, our Chairman and Chief Executive Officer, and entities affiliated with him, will control approximately % of the voting power of our common stock (assuming (i) the midpoint of the price range and the number of shares offered by us in this offering as set forth above remain the same, (ii) no exercise of the underwriters' option to purchase additional shares, (iii) the purchase of \$ million of shares in this offering described below and (iv) the conversion of certain indebtedness described elsewhere in this prospectus).
 As a result of their ownership, they will be able to control any action requiring the general approval of our stockholders, including the election of our board of directors, the adoption of amendments to our certificate of incorporation and bylaws and the approval of any merger or sale of substantially all of our assets.
 We will be a "controlled company" within the meaning of the NASDAQ Global Market corporate governance rules.
 See "Management-Controlled Company Exemption."

 Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 16 of this prospectus.
+See "Risk Factors." beginning on page 16 of this prospectus.